-This Peppermint Hedgehog Slice recipe is not your average hedgehog slice.
-I went one step further with this one and added a creamy peppermint layer, making it perfect for Christmas time or St Patricks Day.
+This Peppermint Hedgehog Slice recipe is not your average.
+This one takes an already delicious no bake chocolate slice and adds a creamy peppermint layer, making it perfect for Christmas time or St Patricks Day.

 It’s simple to throw together, requires no baking and chocolate and mint are always the best of friends.